Isabel Moctezuma: Importance

 Very little is known about Doña Isabel beyond a few facts of her life.
-She seems to have been more than a mere pawn in the hands of Aztec royalty and Spanish conquerors.
-Her will reveals her to have been a decisive and strong woman who was generous and thoughtful.
 She seems to have made the transition from Aztec princess to Spanish doña successfully.
 Her descendants were the most prominent example of her day of mestizaje – melding Spanish and indigenous Mexican ancestries – that would characterize the future of Mexico.
 The Spanish wished to inculcate in the indigenous populations "the economic, religious, and cultural orientation of Spain."
 Isabel, whether by desire or necessity, was the first great success of the assimilation of Spanish and native Mexicans.